FEKUUUU/contribute-to-scroll/CONTRIBUTING.md

-# Contribute to Scroll Guidelines
+# Contribute to Scroll Guidelines GIVE ME DROP ZIOM

 Thanks for helping to build the Scroll ecosystem!
 Contribution guidelines for this project are a bit odd, because the goal is to collect community contributions made in other repos — some in the scroll-tech organization, but many outside of it.